JoshMiles/tccsite/docs/Cases/P02 Case of Susann Smith/20-29 Case Files/21 File Notes/12 Motion and Affidavit for Appeal.md

 - The Court erred in not suppressing additional statements in the 3.5 hearing under both CrR 3.5 and the constitutional arguments raised;
 - The Court erred in denying the motion to change venue;
 - The Court erred in denying the motion for new counsel;
-- The Court erred in granting continuances of Defendant’s objection;
+- The Court erred in granting continuances of [[../../70-79 People/72 Suspects and People of Interest/01 Alan Smith|Defendant]]’s objection;
 - The Court erred in denying the defence motion to dismiss pursuant to State vs Green, 94 Wn.2d 216 (1980).
 - The Court erred in finding there was sufficient evidence to convict;
 - My attorneys provided ineffective assistance of counsel by failing to present evidence, failing to cross examine state’s witnesses properly, failing to call necessary defence witnesses to establish crucial facts, failing to submit all request materials for sentencing, and by failing to communicate with me adequately throughout the course of the case.